dd86k/ddcpuid/README.md

 # Example

-Normal mode.
-For more information about your processor, use the `-d` switch.
+Default mode example, for more information about your processor, use the `-d` switch.
 ```
 [Vendor] GenuineIntel
 [String] Intel(R) Core(TM) i7-3770 CPU @ 3.40GHz